-OXPHOS-state (Fig. 5):

-The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, absence of exogenous and uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ETpathway Respiratory state. capacities kineticallyat saturating substrate concentrations provide reference upper or limits performance, aiming at the generation of data sets for comparative purposes.
-Physiological activities and effects of substrate kinetics can be evaluated relative to OXPHOS capacities.
+OXPHOS-state (Fig. 5): The OXPHOS-state is defined as respiratory state with the kinetically-saturating concentrations of O2, respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of maximal the capacity respiratory in the OXPHOS-state for any given ET-Respiratory pathway state.